 Check Rate Here.

-Their 9 month grace period is 3 more months than most lenders.
+Their 9 month grace period is 3 more months than many lenders.

 In order to qualify, applicants need to match up in three different areas for student loan eligibility.
 Those are financial background, personal information and loan information.

 You will need a minimum FICO score of 650 with at least three years of credit history (how to start building credit).
 Your income must be at least $35,000 per year in USD without any bankruptcy on your credit report.

 You have a history of on-time payments with any type of account that would be reported to the credit bureaus.
 This means anything like a car loan/lease, other student loans, or credit cards.
 Lastly, you have no accounts currently in collections.

 In other words, if you have been on top of your different financial commitments in the past and have at least 35K USD/year income, you’re likely to qualify.